 The consumer-related uses of this technology is obvious, but it’s unlikely that professional users will be using PockIt to catch up on missed episodes of Survivor.

-“There are numerous uses for business persons, everything from viewing a training video to a missed presentation,” stated Scott Futryk, an independent consultant for an upstart video streaming enterprise in Cupertino, Calif.
+“There are numerous uses for business persons, everything from viewing a training video to a missed presentation,” stated Scott Futryk, an independent consultant for an upstart video streaming enterprise (What’s the name of the enterprise?) in Cupertino, Calif.
 “People’s time is linear, you only have so many hours in a day, so if I can take a video, encode it onto a 2GB hard drive and slip it into my PDA and drop it into my jacket pocket, I now have complete control over my schedule.”

 Futryk said he is thoroughly impressed with Pocketmultimedia’s software, not only due to its one-to-one video compression capability, but also because it doesn’t impose on the PDA screen’s real estate.

 “It’s the first product that uses the PDA’s buttons for playback features on a video,” he said.
 “It’s an outstanding product; the ability to use video streaming as a communications tool for large enterprises looms large.”

 Both PockIt and UnPockIt can be purchased through Web-based software distributors PocketGear.com and Handango.com.
 Prices for both were unavailable at press time.